dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 ## Restricting Network Access

+A **firewall** is a network security device that monitors traffic to or from your network.
+It allows or blocks traffic based on a defined set of security rules.
+A firewall can be hardware, software, or both.

 A common approach to restricting network access is having active firewalls on networks devices like routers and proxies, and also having firewalls and disabling services on clients as well.

-A **firewall** is a way to protect machines from any unwanted traffic from outside through firewall rules.
-These rules are used to sort the incoming traffic and either block it or allow through.

 ![images/network.png](images/network.png)